-The long-term expected rate of return of the System investments was determined using a lognormal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) which are developed for each major asset class.
+The long-term expected rate of return of the System's investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of the System's investment expense and inflation), which are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class provided by the System's investment consultant.
+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are provided by the System's investment consultant.